UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 We have been lucky up until now that all the data we have loaded in has been particularly straight forward.
-Sometimes with data, there are a few lines of text explaining a few important points about the file.
+Sometimes with data, there are a few lines of text explaining important points about the file.
 We do not want to include this in our dataframe and therefore we need to specify exactly when our dataframe begins.
 This is where `header` comes in.
 Take a look at the
 <a href="https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/master/slides/candybars-h.csv" target="_blank">`candybars-h.csv`
 file </a> as an example.